bobbythree/emr-system/README.md

 ## Electronic Medical Record System
-Fullstack web application work-in-progress which will eventually be a fully functional Electronic Medical Records System (EMR).
-As of now, users can enter patient data into the 'Admission' page which is displayed on patient chart thumbnails on the 'All Charts' page.
+This is a Mock Electronic Medical Records System (EMR) work-in-progress for educational purposes only.
+As of now, users can enter fake patient data into the 'Admission' page which is displayed on patient chart thumbnails on the 'All Charts' page.
+This mock EMR contains no actual PHI or patient data.

 ### Frontend:
 - React
+- React Router
 - TailwindCSS
 - DaisyUI

 ### Backend:
-- ExpressJS
+- Node.js
-- React Router
+- Express.js
 - SQLite3

 ## to Run: